nikki-experiments/my-react-boilerplate/README.md

 Verify you have node installed: `node -v`
 Verify you have npm installed: `npm -v`

+## NVM to Install Node

-Note 2: If you need to use different node versions on your machine install [nvm](https://github.com/creationix/nvm) (node version manager).
+To use different node versions on your machine install [nvm](https://github.com/creationix/nvm) (node version manager).
 Verify it's installed by running: `command -v nvm`.
-Use this [web page](https://davidwalsh.name/nvm) to learn how to easily use nvm.

-How to upgrade to the [latest version of Node](https://flaviocopes.com/how-to-update-node/).
+To install the latest version of node:

+    $ nvm install node

+To install a specific version of node:

+    $ nvm install node 10.16.0

+For more info on nvm go to this [page](https://davidwalsh.name/nvm).

 ## Update NPM to latest version